Types of Financial Aid

 This scholarship is awarded to a Frederick County high school senior who is the child of a single parent.
 Eligibility is based on financial need and academic achievement.
 You must attend FCC immediately after you graduate from high school.
 The amount of the award varies.
 This is a nonrenewable, two-semester award.
 Guidance counselors nominate students by April 15 to the FCC Scholarship Committee.
 Contact your high school guidance counselor for more information.

-· Applications are available on this web site (see link below), in the Recruitment and Outreach Office (A103-C) at FCC, and at local high schools.
+Applications are available on this web site (see link below), in the Admissions Office, (first floor J-Building, Enrollment Services) at FCC, and at local high schools.
 Ambassador Scholarships are awarded based upon date of receipt of application and high school transcript to FCC.
+Public, private and home school students are encouraged to apply.

 The Routzahn Scholarship Endowment Fund